Trusty Joe’s Top Picks

 After doing some research, I learned that pests have a strong reaction to ultrasonic sounds and electromagnetic waves.
 These sounds and vibrations, which are inaudible to humans, drive insects, and vermin nuts!

 Since I had two different types of pests invading my home, I tested both types of repellent devices.
-I tried several of the best indoor ultrasonic pest repeller brands for bugs and several of the best electronic pest control devices for the creature living in my attic.
+I tried several of the best ultrasonic pest repeller brands for bugs and several of the best electronic pest control devices for the creature living in my attic.

 My goal was to get rid of every kind of creepy crawly thing in my house for the cheapest price, and I succeeded!
 That mysterious creature finally went away and I haven’t had one bug infestation since I installed them.